Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Introduction

 \textit{Acknowledgments.} The author would like to thank Vasily Pestun for many helpful discussions and for pointing out a crucial error in an earlier version of this paper.
 Pestun also referred the author to several references in the physics literature which the author had missed.
-In particular, part (iii) of Theorem \ref{MainThm1} appears in a less general form in the previous work \cite{BNV}, and it can be generalized straightforwardly to the case of disjoint nested loops as in \cite[Section 8.3]{GPR}.
 The author would also like to acknowledge helpful discussions with Greg Moore and with Tom Parker concerning heat kernel methods.